- Worship & Ministry

 St Bride's also hosts concerts given by other organisations such as The City of London Festival and the John Armitage Memorial Trust.
 We have a long standing relationship with EC4 Music - an orchestra and choir made up of people working and living in the City area who give up their time to perform great music in aid of City charities.
 Members of the Choir of St Bride's are regularly invited to be the soloists in these concerts.

 Following a suggestion from a keen amateur choral-singer in our congregation, we ran our first Come and Sing choral workshop in 2012, giving non-professional singers the opportunity to sing with ourprofessional choir.
 Come and Sing Advent was a great success, with many who had never been to St Bride's before joining us for an afternoon and evening of singing.
-Building on this, we decided to end last year's Britten at Bride's series with a workshop performance of his St Nicolas Cantata.
-With actress (and St Bride's fan) Joanna Lumley reading poems by G.K Chesterton and William Blake, St Bride's Choir was joined by members of a local youth choir, our orchestra, as well as the workshop choir for an evening of music and words.
+Building on this, we have since hosted performances of Britten's St Nicolas Cantata and Handel's Messiah.

 We have just started our first venture into the Office Choir phenomenon - ITN requested help in setting up their office choir, and weekly Thursday afternoon rehearsals have started with (our own Gareth Malone) Matthew Morley.